Examples of outstanding websites

 What they do really well

 The stories, the photos, the videos, everything incites us to get up from our chairs and travel the world.
-Their copy makes us dream and at the same time makes everything seem possible and even easy, it’s telling us, why not?
-Why couldn’t you also do it?

-They state the price of each of the different models which I think is a good strategy because it drives you to think more seriously if you can afford to buy one.
-You may even think they are not as expensive as you thought and start making calculations about how much rent you pay for your apartment compared with the cost of living in one of these vehicles.
+You might even find that they aren’t as expensive as you thought and start doing the math on how much rent you pay for your apartment compared to the cost of living in one of these vehicles.

 What they could improve